SameerVohra/CodeMeet/Readme.md

 # CodeMeet

 A collaborative code editor that enables multiple users to work together on a single project in real-time.
-With integrated video chat and support for compiling code in Java, C++, JavaScript, and Python, CodeMeet is designed to enhance collaborative coding experiences.
+With integrated video chat and support for compiling code in C, C++, and Python, CodeMeet is designed to enhance collaborative coding experiences.

 ## Features

 - **Real-time Collaboration**: Multiple users can edit code simultaneously, with live updates.
 - **Video Chat**: Communicate with collaborators directly within the editor using the integrated video chat feature.
 - **Multi-language Code Compiler**: Compile and run code in the following programming languages:
-  - Java
+  - C
   - C++
-  - JavaScript
   - Python

 ## Technologies Used